 There are no Bank securities in the plan assets.

-The Bank's is not expected to make a contribution to the plan in 2024.
+The Bank is expected to make a contribution of \$20,000 to the plan in 2025.

 The following estimated future benefit payments are expected to be made over the following periods (in thousands):